19 Stunning Lagoon Swimming Pool Designs

 Curved lagoon-shaped pools do wonders for irregularly shaped lots and can adapt to any lot shape.
 However, they also serve as nice contrasts to sharp, regularly shaped backyards by softening the edges and corners of the property with their gentle curves.

-When it comes to swimming pool construction, they will typically consist of one of three major materials: gunite, fiberglass, and vinyl.
+Swimming pool construction typically consists of one of three major materials: gunite, fiberglass, or vinyl.

 Gunite is the most expensive yet durable of the three.
 This material, in its simplest form, is sprayed on concrete with steel reinforcement bars.
 Due to its durable construction, it is known to last a lifetime.